-1. Similar spreads on the underlying securities – Determining how liquid the underlying assets and securities held in the ETF will determine how liquid the ETF is and as such will have a narrow or large spread.
-As such, if the underlying securities in the ETF are very liquid, it is safe to say that the ETF itself will be very liquid and will have a small spread (i.e. basket of large-cap stocks).
+1. Similar spreads on the underlying securities – Determining how liquid the underlying assets and securities held in the ETF will determine how liquid the ETF is and, as such, will have a narrow or large spread.
+As such, if the underlying securities in the ETF are very liquid, it is safe to say that the ETF itself will be very liquid and have a small spread (i.e. basket of large-cap stocks).

 4. Market risks - Bid-ask spreads can also widen during times of increased market volatility.
 If market makers are required to take extra steps to facilitate their trades during periods of volatility, spreads of the underlying securities may be wider, which will mean wider spreads on the ETF.